Community service organisations (CSOs) can start their climate justice and resilience journey by adopting equitable processes.

 Building Relationships

-- Use the resources Concepts of Time to adopt a holistic approach to time that honours the past, informs the present, and shapes the future, ensuring actions respect intergenerational knowledge and equity.
+- Use the resources concepts of time to adopt a holistic approach to time that honours the past, informs the present, and shapes the future, ensuring climate justice and resilience actions respect intergenerational knowledge and equity.

 Collective Learning